Steven R. Dunbar

 Using the continuity of the square root function

 Now multiplying both sides by and rewriting the leading square root sequence, get

 Equivalently, unwrapping the deﬁnition of this is exactly Stirling’s Formula

 Using the deﬁnitions and , the inequality , and the least upper bound and greatest lower bound limit in equation (3) we can express Stirling’s Formula in inequality form

 Remark.
-This proof of Stirling’s Formula and the inequality (1) is the easiest, the shortest and the most elementary of the proofs that I present.
+This proof of Stirling’s Formula and the inequality (1) is the easiest, the shortest and the most elementary of the Stirling’s Formula proofs.
 These are all deﬁnite advantages.
 The main disadvantage of this proof is that it requires the form of Stirling’s Formula before starting, in order to create the sequence which is the main object of the proof.

 From the lemma, for every there is a positive integer such that

 for all .
-As a consequence, we obtain
+As a consequence, we get

-Rearrange the products with telescoping cancelations, using the upper bound on the right as an example.
+Rearrange the products with telescoping cancellations, using the upper bound on the right as an example.

 Multiply by the last fraction by and Write more compactly,